 - Plumpjack Café and Bar: Round out all those piles of nachos and stacks of cookies with a fancy sit-down meal.
 This upscale spot, located in the Squaw Valley Inn, serves clever variations on trendy dishes—think cocktails made with lemongrass-infused pisco; savory tarts made from foraged mushrooms; and ahi tuna poke served in pastry cones.

-Basic ski and board rental packages at the on-site center cost $59 (same-day) or $50 if you buy in advance.
-Performance packages from the demo shop start at $69 for boards and skis.
+They have basic ski and board rental packages at the on-site center (same-day) but it's cheaper if you buy in advance.
+They have performance packages from the demo shop for boards and skis.
 One bonus of renting at the base: If your first run feels off or conditions shift, you can trade in equipment at any time.

 To skip morning-of rental lines or save a little cash, pick up gear from one of the many shops near I-80:

 - Tahoe Sports Hub: Stock up on cold-weather gear at this Truckee shop, just 15 minutes away from Squaw Valley.
-Rentals are also available, with basic ski and board packages for $29 and performance gear sets for $45
+Rentals are also available with basic ski and board packages and performance gear sets.

 - Start Haus: Locals know this spot for its expert boot fitters — they’re among the best in the country.
 Visit to buy a pair of ski boots, stock up on gear, adjust your own boots, or get your skis in tip-top shape.